nkb-bd/wp-debug-log-config-tool/readme.md

 ### 🚀 Improvements

-We're constantly working to improve the Debug Log Config Tool.
+We're constantly working to improve Debug Log Manager Tool.
 Here are some features we're planning to add in future releases:

 #### Developer Tools
 - **Code Snippets Runner**: Securely run PHP code snippets for testing (admin only)